-Figure 2.44: ROC curve for our logistic regression, with a line of random chance shown for comparison
+Figure 2.29: ROC curve for our logistic regression, with a line of random chance shown for comparison

 What have we learned from our ROC curve?
 We can see that it starts at (0,0) with a threshold high enough so that there are no positive classifications.
 Then the first thing that happens, as we imagined previously when lowering the threshold to about 0.25, is that we get an increase in the false positive rate, but very little increase in the true positive rate.
-The effects of continuing to lower the threshold so that the other bars from our stacked histogram plot would be included as positive classifications are shown by the subsequent points on the line.
+The effects of continuing to lower the threshold so that the other bars from our stacked histogram plot in Figure 2.28would be included as positive classifications are shown by the subsequent points on the line.
 We can see the thresholds that lead to these rates by examining the threshold array, which is not part of the plot.
 View the thresholds used to calculate the ROC curve using this code:

 thresholds